Limited operating temperature range

 Notice

-While the logger is in the limited operating temperature range, it is expected to have a temperature accuracy of ±3°C.
+While the device is in the limited operating temperature range, it is expected to have a temperature accuracy of ±3°C.